 Can merchant appeal a decision made in a PayPal dispute for an item not received?

 Yes, a merchant can appeal a decision made in a PayPal dispute for an item not received by providing additional evidence.
 The appeal process can take several days and there is no guarantee that the decision will be reversed.
-Merchants can also consider using a chargeback management service like Chargeflow for support.
+This is why it is important to use a chargeback management service like Chargeflow for support.

 Can item not received PayPal dispute be a fraudulent activity?